Alexmhack/advanced_bootstrap/README.md

 # Image Click Redirection
 To enable the image clicking and redirecting to another url then we can enclose our div .mask with anchor tags.

+# Carousel
+Go the carousel section of the website and copy the basic example code for carousel We have pasted the carousel code in the first column of the gallery section If you want to add shadow effect then add z-depth-1-half class in the .carousel-inner div tag.
+The .active class must be added to one of the carousel images or the carousel won't be visible.